anira-project/anira/docs/sphinx/migration.rst

   the root of the model tree at run time, is the one definition left.
-- **Schedule.** The 2.x configuration classes have deprecated twins over the 3.x handles in ``anira/compat/v2.hpp`` (``namespace anira::v2``; :ref:`migration-compat-config`), with the 2.x processor and its views beside them; the header gains the handler before the cut-over and is removed one minor release after 3.0.0; the 2.x ``ContextConfig`` is there as ``anira::v2::ContextConfig`` (``anira::CoreConfig`` is this pre-release's spelling).
+- **Schedule.** The 2.x configuration classes have deprecated twins over the 3.x handles in ``anira/compat/v2.hpp`` (``namespace anira::v2``; :ref:`migration-compat-config`), with the 2.x processor, its views and the 2.x ``InferenceHandler`` over the C handler beside them; the header is removed one minor release after 3.0.0; the 2.x ``ContextConfig`` is there as ``anira::v2::ContextConfig`` (``anira::CoreConfig`` is this pre-release's spelling).
 The 2.x JSON document is read by the 3.x loaders for as long as the 3.x line lives (:ref:`migration-json`).